building resilient organizations

 ECF has engaged Spectrum Nonprofit Services to offer Building Resilient Organizations, with the support of the Mammel Foundation.
 The focus of this program is to support nonprofit leaders as they move from crisis management to making the necessary and difficult decisions to strengthen long-term sustainability.

-There are two opportunities to get this support.
+There are two opportunities for this support for root2fruit alumni organizations.

-root2fruit alumni organizations can apply using ECF's grant management system (GLM) to be part of a cohort of up to 10 organizations which will work over 2021 to explore impact strategy, revenue strategy and financial leadership, and organizational structure and overall business model.
+Eleven root2fruit alumni organizations are in a cohort working over the first half of 2021 to explore impact strategy, revenue strategy and financial leadership, and organizational structure and overall business models.
 The group will meet four times over the year for learning sessions (online for foreseeable future).
-Additionally, each participating organization will get up to three hours of individual coaching and consulting over the year.
+Additionally, each participating organization will receive three hours of individual coaching and consulting.

-For root2fruit alumni organizations not selected for the strategy cohort or who chose not to apply, Spectrum will offer up to 2 ½ hours of individual organizational coaching in 2021.
-ECF will open registration for this program for up to 20 organizations on a first come, first serve basis in January, after the strategy cohort is established.
+For root2fruit alumni organizations not involved in the cohort program, Spectrum is offering up to 2½ hours of individual organizational coaching in 2021.
+ECF will open registration for this program for up to 20 organizations on a first come, first serve basis in February.

 Questions?
 Please contact Program Consultant Marybeth Schroeder.